 A few extra features

 Hyperwiki will also include a neat feature: driven by members.
 Given an account,

 you'll be able to click on links that point to nowhere, and vote on that page.

 The administrator can use this information to help determine what to write about

 It'll also have the option of being private, members-only.
 An exclusive club.

 I'm sure some more will come up as I go.
 We'll see.

-Last published over 3 years ago by steveklabnik.
+Last published about 7 years ago by steveklabnik.